vlitzke/jekyll-theme-prologue/reading-list.md

 - Hosseini, Khaled: *The Kiterunner*
 - Kaur, Rupi: *Milk and Honey*
 - Kaur, Rupi: *The Sun and Her Flowers*
+- Keyes, Daniel: *Flowers for Algernon*
+- Larsson, Stieg: *The Girl with the Dragon Tattoo Trilogy*
+- Martel, Yann: *Life of Pi*
 - McQuiston, Casey: *Red, White & Royal Blue*
 - Morgenstern, Erin: *The Night Circus*
 - Murakami, Haruki: *Absolutely on Music: Conversations with Seiji Ozawa*